Realtor Agency Relationships

 - Deal honestly and fairly

 In many cases, you may find this type of real estate relationship when the transaction is dealing with either a for sale by owner or a commercial property.
-This also depends on the scope of services the buyer or seller are looking to acquire from the real estate associate or Broker.
+This also depends on the scope of services the buyer or seller is looking to acquire from the real estate associate or Broker.

 RELATED ARTICLE: Tips To Helping Your Buyers Purchase Their Home Sweet Home